Sibongile Sambo

-Sibongile Sambo (born 1974 in Bushbuckridge, Mpumalanga), is a South African aviation pioneer, entrepreneur, and motivational speaker.
+Sibongile Sambo (born 1974 in Bushbuckridge, Mpumalanga), is a South African entrepreneur and motivational speaker.
 She is the founder and CEO of SRS Aviation.

 Career

-Sambo developed an early fascination with aircraft, watching planes soar overhead and dreaming of a future in the skies.
-However, her aspirations took an unexpected turn when she was rejected for a flight attendant position by South African Airways due to not meeting the minimum height requirement.
-After completing her education at the University of Zululand, She worked with notable organizations such as Telkom, City Power, and De Beers, gaining valuable business experience and sharpening her leadership skills.
+She was rejected for a flight attendant position by South African Airways due to not meeting the minimum height requirement.
+After completing her education at the University of Zululand, She worked with organizations such as Telkom, City Power, and De Beers.

-In 2004, buoyed by the opportunities presented by South Africa’s Black Economic Empowerment policies, Sambo took a bold step by founding SRS Aviation.
+In 2004, buoyed by the opportunities presented by South Africa’s Black Economic Empowerment policies, Sambo founded SRS Aviation.
 With no prior experience in the aviation sector and limited financial resources, she relied on a modest family loan—secured from her mother and aunt—to purchase her first aircraft.
-This courageous move marked the inception of what would become the first black female-owned aviation company in South Africa.

 In February 2020, Sambo testified before the Zondo Commission of Inquiry into state capture in Parktown, Johannesburg, as part of its investigation into South African Airways management.
-Her efforts have helped numerous aspiring aviators—especially women—gain entry into the aviation field through mentorship and targeted training initiatives.

 SRS Aviation

 SRS Aviation offers jet and helicopter rental services, air cargo charter, tourist transfers, general air security, medical evacuation and other aero services.
 SRS Aviation is the first black female owned aviation company in South Africa.
 SRS Aviation rapidly evolved from a small-scale operation into a comprehensive aviation enterprise.
 In 2006, following a successful inspection by the South African Civil Aviation Authority, her company was awarded an Air Operating Certificate.

 Since it conception in 2004, the company diversified its services to include VIP charter flights, air cargo charters, tourist transfers, medical evacuations, aerial photography, and general aviation security services.
 By 2010, SRS Aviation had expanded into retail, opening a chain of stores across South Africa’s airport network, thereby solidifying its presence in the industry.